HarithGovinna/My_Fadecandy_2022/README.md

 - Developed the code to create a green heart in the middle of the simulator, and looped the entire animation three times.

-- Developed the star animation code, which scrolls the first three rows and the final three rows seperately from left to right with two different colours using a loop as the user presses the star image button.
+- Developed the star animation code, which scrolls the first three rows and the final three rows seperately from left to right with two different colours using a loop, then the user presses the star image button.

 - The random dark animation has been changed to rainbow colours.
-After pressing the image button, the rainbow colours appear, followed by the other animation in the simulator.
+After pressing the image button, the rainbow colours appear, according to the developed animation in the simulator.
 - Format: [(R_value, G_value, B_value)].
 Each tuple element in the list represents a single led.

 - By following the same thing from bottom to top, reversed the blinking animation.